tmrob2/MOTARL/README.md

 function approximation is also learned which contributes a deterministic task allocation to an agent.

-Agents are modelled using an Actor-Critic model with the addition of an LSTM cell to learn task sequencing.
+Agents are modelled using an Actor-Critic model with the (optional) addition of an LSTM cell to learn sub-task sequencing better.

 ## Installation